celsworth/lxp-bridge/doc/inputs.md

 # Inputs

+**This document is deprecated and slated for removal, please use the Wiki**

 This document details the hash structure of "inputs" messages sent out by lxp-bridge.
 These correspond with transient read-only input registers on the inverter.

 The inverter sends these across 3 packets, which are directly mapped into JSON and published in `lxp/{datalog}/inputs/1`, `../2` and `../3`.
 From lxp-bridge v0.6.0, there is also an `../all` message which combines all three into a single hash of data.